How To Use Crutches Safely

 Handle selection may increase comfort owing to a variety of possibilities.
 Curved grips and plastic on the hand’s surface are common design elements.
 This handling assistance may adversely affect platform-style mobility aids for people with arthritic hands since their weight is dispersed across a large portion of their forearms.
 You can also get folding crutches.

-Putting a cushion on top of your crutches may help some individuals.
-A hook-and-loop armband holds the crutch in place when you let go of the handle.
+Some individuals may find it helpful to put a cushion on top of their crutches.
+A hook-and-loop armband holds the crutch in place when the handle is released.
 Other options for the user’s comfort include custom crutch pads with Velcro or sticky clothes.
 That concludes how to use crutches.

 Jacob Whitmore